taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 > Complete

-For developers eager to start using the Shared Tree DDS, this milestone represents the point where they can do so for scenarios involving transient data.
+This feature enables developers to use Shared Tree for scenarios involving simple data manipulation.
-That is, at this stage developers can create a Shared Tree from other data and use it to sync that data between all clients.
-Insert, delete, and modify operations will be functional; however, the storage formats will not be final at this stage.
+Insert, delete, and modify operations will be functional; however, advanced editing features such as the [move](#move) operation and [constraints](#constraints) are not yet available.
-There will be no data migration strategy for the data stored in the Shared Tree DDS at this stage.
-The move operation is also not yet available.

 ## Tree reading and writing without reification

 > Complete

 In most scenarios, the Shared Tree will construct an in-memory JavaScript representation of the tree.
-This milestone makes it possible to read and write data to the Shared Tree without creating (reifying) that in-memory JavaScript representation.
+This feature makes it possible to read and write data to the Shared Tree without creating (reifying) that in-memory JavaScript representation.
 This is particularly useful in scenarios where the client has memory constraints or wants to maintains a copy of the data on the other side of an interop boundary (e.g., WASM, C++).
 It also allows clients/microservices to check permissions without loading the document and inspect changes without caring about the entire tree.

 To accomplish this, the underlying Shared Tree layer is built on a [cursor API](../src/core/tree/cursor.ts) that allows navigation of the tree by moving from node to node via explicit directional calls.
 Layers built on cursors are also able to remain agnostic to the structure of the tree it is navigating, allowing for flexible/multiple implementations.
-This cursor API is intended to be an expert API as working with it is more cumbersome compared with the more ergonomic APIs exposed in future milestones.
+This cursor API is intended to be an expert API as working with it is more cumbersome compared with the more ergonomic APIs exposed in other feature milestones.

-While this is an important architectural milestone to build in early, the benefits around reification will not be fully realized until the [Storage performance: incrementality and virtualization](#storage-performance-incrementality-and-virtualization) milestone, as downloading the entire tree on load is currently required.
+While this is an important architectural component to build in early, the benefits around reification will not be fully realized until the [Storage performance: incrementality and virtualization](#storage-performance-incrementality-and-virtualization) feature is complete, as downloading the entire tree on load is currently required.

 ## Isolation of synchronous non-overlapping transaction